Symphyotrichum schaffneri

-Symphyotrichum schaffneri (formerly Aster schaffneri) is a perennial, herbaceous species of flowering plant in the family Asteraceae native to the states of Puebla and Veracruz, Mexico.
+Symphyotrichum schaffneri (formerly Aster schaffneri) is a perennial, herbaceous species of flowering plant in the family Asteraceae native to the Mexican states of Hidalgo, Puebla, and Veracruz.

 Description

 S. schaffneri, a perennial and herbaceous plant with a creeping rhizome system, reaches heights of 30–100 cm on striated slender stems with hairs in lines below and more uniformly hairy lines higher up.
 Branching occurs in the upper portions at 15–45° angles that ascend or sometimes arch if long enough.

 Leaves

 The leaves have a prominent middle vein with fine, reticulate veins surrounding it.
 They are hairless on top with soft hairs on the back sides, usually just on the midvein or scattered.
 Leaves clasp the stem up to halfway around it.
 The stem leaves are 4–10 cm long and 1–2 cm wide, with basal (bottom) leaves smaller at 1.8–2.5 cm.